When Can I Claim Hospital Negligence?

 Failing to admit those who need serious medical attention in a timely manner can also fall under hospital negligence.
 Not admitting those who need emergency care can also be grouped under not admitting and discharging patients in a proper manner.
 Keeping inaccurate medical records, not retaining enough registered nurses on hand or not performing necessary clinical tests are other examples of hospital negligence.

 If you have been injured while being treated at a Texas hospital, it may be possible that it isn’t simply the attending healthcare professional who may face liability claims for your injuries.
-If the hospital failed to accurately and thoroughly investigate the individual’s background and credentials and/or did not admit you in a timely manner or you suffered due to flawed medical records, a medical malpractice claim based upon hospital negligence may be appropriate.
+If the hospital failed to accurately and thoroughly investigate the individual’s background and credentials and/or did not admit you in a timely manner or you suffered due to flawed medical records, a medical malpractice claim based upon hospital negligence may be appropriate to consider to be done by a professional medical error lawyer in Houston, TX.
 If those instances, the medical facility involved may be added as a defendant in a lawsuit seeking financial redress for damages sustained.

 Source: FindLaw, “Responsible Parties in Birth Injury Cases: Who Can Be Sued?”, , Aug.
 30, 2014